ModelEarth/community/challenge/rules.md

 - Static frontend may be hosted for free using GitHub
 - Free or very affordable options for hosting for associated data <!--API's and Websockets (Over $20/month, Under $20/month, Free!)-->

-_Employees of EPA, GDED and GDIT are not eligible for awards.  _
+_Employees of EPA, GDEcD and GDIT are not eligible for awards.  _

 **Judging Criteria**
 (relative weight of criteria in parentheses)